5c0r/live-then-learn/Thoughts/VIETNAMESE_DEVELOPER.md

 - Seeking validation and approval , "respect" only "managers"
 - Google is truly the best friend, where searching and judgement surpassed thorough evaluation

-- Sticking with "comrades" and "managers" , while patronizing others ( maybe a few more times before I can really say anything ;) )
+- Sticking with "comrades" and "managers" while patronizing others ( maybe a few more times before I can really say anything ;) )
--
+- If they have blog post , usually it would come with hacks and best practices ( Now I remember why I fucking hate best practices that goes null-where)

 TODO: New post.
 Why I enjoy having Finns , as colleagues , instead ?
 Why Finns are so good at making software "happens" ?